Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Second order non-linear response of multi-WSMs

-In the case of DWSMs,the magntude of Berry curvature dipole components are twice the values of single WSMs and it has the same dependence on the chirality, as well as on the tilt.
+In the case of DWSMs and Triple-WSMs, the magnitude of Berry curvature dipole components is twice and thrice respectively the values of single WSMs and it has the same dependence on the chirality, as well as on the tilt.
 Therefore, contributions from a pair of Weyl nodes with opposite chirality exactly cancel each other \cite{gao2022suppression, sodemann2015quantum,gao2020second}.